cstaelen/tidarr/README.md

 > 3. The script runs **after** permissions are set but **before** files are moved to the library
 >
 > 📖 [View complete API documentation](docs/CUSTOM_SCRIPT_DOCUMENTATION.md)

+### NO DOWNLOAD

+If you want to use Tidarr only as UI and not download files, you can set `NO_DOWNLOAD=true` in the environment variables.

+This way you can use Tidarr to manage your download history, watchlist, and keep benefits of post-processing and services integration and process download via custom scripts.

 ### API Documentation